egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 *Note: Opting for this MVVM option will not have any impact on the App created with Web-based Razor syntax or MVU based Comet.*

+While creating a Blazor Hybrid App, an option to abstract the Razor components as a separate Razor class library.

+* `-rcl` | `--razor-class-library` - Default is `false`

 The target for the Windows platform can be either `Package` (MSIX) or `Unpackaged`.
 By default, it is set as `Package`, this can be overridden while creating the project by including the below parameter:

 * `-wu` | `--windows-unpackaged` - Default is `false`